 And financial aid is a very important part of the equation.
 According to the College Board, more than $154 billion in financial aid was awarded to undergraduate students in 2009-10.
 The average amount of aid for a full-time undergraduate student was about $11,500, including more than $6,000 in grants that don’t have to be repaid.

-I’d be happy to arrange a meeting with you to review your college tuition funding strategy, whether college is next year or 15 years out.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+We'd be happy to arrange a meeting with you to review your college tuition funding strategy, whether college is next year or 15 years out.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.